jxvar6s/My_Learning_Path/reverting-commits.rst

 + Conclusion.

-  As we can read, This is one of the way that we can use git revert to undo commits.
+  As we can read, This is one of the ways that we can use to undo commits using 'git revert'.